7targets/7targets-docs/_posts/2021-07-26-how-to-assign-jobadder-contacts-to-your-7targets-ai-assistant.md

 ## Step-2

 Select the correct "Assign to `<Assistant>` in 7Targets" value from the popup and click on "Save".
 Pick the right assistant from the list, as that Assistant's default schedule will be used for emails.
+(Schedule is nothing but a sequence of emails that is to be sent to a certain client segment).

 ![image](../../images/jobadder-select-assistant.jpg)

 ## Step-3

-Select one of those leads and confirm that the assignment to the Assistant is done.
-Assistant leave a note like in below screen shot.
-You can copy and open the link to directly view that lead/contact in 7Targets too.
+Select one of those contacts (leads) and confirm that the assignment to the Assistant is done.
+Assistant leaves a note as shown in the below screen shot.
+You can copy and open the link to view that lead/contact in 7Targets too.

 ![image](../../images/jobadder-7targets-confirmation-note.jpg)

-This is how you can assign your Contacts in JobAdder to your 7Targets Assistant.
+Thats it!
+Thats how easy it is to leverage AI Sales assistant to do the mundance work ok connecting with your Contacts from JobAdder.

 If you have any further doubts you can directly mail us at info@7targets.com.